mewin-archived/WGPlayerDamageFlags/README.md

-WGDamageFlag
+WGPlayerDamageFlags
 ============

-adds a flag to WorldGuard that allows you to block specific damage types
+"WorldGuard" extension to block specific damage types on players in specific regions.